 The unaudited pro forma consolidated balance sheet information as of June 30, 2018 assumes the conversion of all outstanding shares of convertible preferred stock into 2,850,280 shares of the Company's common stock and the resulting reclassification of the carrying value of the convertible preferred stock to stockholders' deficit upon the completion of the Company's proposed initial public offering (the "IPO").
-The unaudited pro forma consolidated balance sheet information as of June 30, 2018 also assumes the convertible notes into 3,203,107 shares of the Company's common stock and the resulting reclassification of the carrying value of the convertible notes to stockholders' deficit upon the completion of the Company's proposed IPO.
-Lastly, the unaudited pro forma consolidated balance sheet information as of June 30, 2018 also assumes the the varrant shares to stockholders' deficit upon the completion of the warrant liability and the resulting reclassification of the carrying value of the warrant shares to stockholders' deficit upon the completion of the Company's IPO.
+The unaudited pro forma consolidated balance sheet information as of June 30, 2018 also assumes the conversion of all convertible notes into 3,018,312 shares of the Company's common stock and the resulting reclassification of the carrying value of the convertible notes to stockholders' deficit upon the completion of the Company's proposed IPO.
+Lastly, the unaudited pro forma consolidated balance sheet information as of June 30, 2018 assumes the cancellation of the warrant liability and the resulting reclassification of the carrying value of the warrant shares to stockholders' deficit upon the completion of the Company's IPO.
 The unaudited pro forma consolidated balance sheet assumes that the completion of the IPO had occurred as of June 30, 2018 and excludes shares of common stock issued in the IPO and any related net proceeds.